codykonior/Jojoba/README.md

 * `Write-JojobaSkip` will mark the output as skipped, for example if some pre-condition is not met.
 * `Write-JojobaFail -CriticalFailure` will flag the entire run as critically failed.
 This results in an $env:LASTEXITCODE of 1 and a Write-Error after all test results has been passed on.
 This is useful to indicate that a test didn't just fail, but requires investigation into the script logic.
-* `Write-JojobaProperty` upserts a hashtable property bag to the unit test.
-Unit test objects can be returned with -JojobaPassThru.
-These properties will not display on the screen or appear in the JUnit XML output however.
+* `Write-JojobaProperty` takes a hashtable of properties and will upsert them to the unit test object, which can be returned with -JojobaPassThru.
+They won't appear on screen or in any JUnit XML output however.

+Pester `| Should` test statements can also be used to fail a test, as these will throw a terminating exception which will be caught by Jojoba as a failure.

 #### What options are there?